direct-democracy-solutions/big-shuffle/README.md

 to convert the unshuffled stream into an iterator, and then converting the shuffled iterator back into a stream using `Readable.from`.
 See [test/e2e.spec.ts] for an example using streams to shuffle a CSV.

+## Limitations / Future Work

+Because the input elements are written to disk as part of the shuffle, `big-shuffle` can only take string data.
+If you need to shuffle other types of times, serialize them to `string` first.
+Support for shuffling `Buffer` and `Uint8Array` objects may be added later if there is demand.

+If your data set is extremely large, then even your piles may not fit in memory.
+In that case, the algorithm could recurse until the piles are small enough, but that feature is not yet implemented here.